galaxyproject/bioblend/docs/api_docs/galaxy/docs.rst

 View Users
 ~~~~~~~~~~

+Methods for managing users are grouped under ``GalaxyInstance.users.*``.
 User management is only available to Galaxy administrators, that is, the API key used to connect to Galaxy must be that of an admin account.

 To get a list of users, call: